7 Household Items That Should Never Be Flushed Down the Toilet

 2. Condoms

-Flushing condoms down the toilet can cause blockages to both the plumbing in your home and the wastewater treatment plant.
+Toilet paper that contains condoms can lead to blockages in both the plumbing in your home and the wastewater treatment plant.

-Tampons and sanitary pads are typically advertised to be "flushable, " but flushing them is not likely to cause troubles later on if they join with other products and cause a obstruction.
+Tampons and sanitary pads are often marketed in the form of "flushable, " but flushing them is not likely to cause troubles later on if they join with other products to create a nasty clog.

 5. Medicines